-DevSecOps: Why start with Cremit?
+DevSecOps: Why start with Cremit

 What is DevSecOps?

 DevSecOps is a core IT strategy that integrates security into development and operations processes.
 In other words, it means considering security at every stage of software development, from the beginning of development - writing code - to deployment and operations.
-It's a powerful way to improve your organization's overall security posture and deliver more secure software, but it requires a cultural shift in your organisation.
+It's a powerful way to improve your organization's overall security posture and deliver more secure software, but it requires a cultural shift in your organization.

 There are five main benefits of DevSecOps